Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices2.md

 ![Screenshot (214)](https://github.com/user-attachments/assets/d5e4238c-4284-4ead-bc57-477a7e365cfb)

-The system mail name is polosmtp.home
+1. The system mail name is polosmtp.home.
+2. The Mail Tranfer Agent (MTA) that is running the SMTP server is Postfix.